hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] Macs Fan Control - did not test setting fan profiles as I do not have the paid version
 - [x] MakeMKV - launches, was unable to test any ripping functionality at the moment
 - [x] Transmission
-- [ ] Tuxera NTFS - unable to activate due to "Invalid preferences file" in System Preferences preference pane, therefore cannot mount and unmount NTFS.
-Issue is present whether installed through `brew` or without `brew`.
+- [ ] Tuxera NTFS - As of Big Sur Beta 2, activation now works.
+It remains to be seen whether the filesystem functions or not.
 - [x] Intel Power Gadget - works after rebooting to enable the kernel extension for the first time.
 Unknown if the kernel extension is only working now because Big Sur is still a beta, or if it will continue to work after the public release.
 - [x] YAC Reader
 - [x] IntelliJ IDEA - only tested barebones functionality - making a project, editing `.java` files,  compiling, and running